1. Enter your CoinJar's email address and password

 Resetting your CoinJar password

-Please note that CoinJar passwords are encrypted, and cannot be recovered if lost.
-Resetting your password is the only way to regain access to your account, and is a quick fix if you still have access to your CoinJar's email address.
+Please note that CoinJar passwords are encrypted and cannot be recovered if lost.
+Resetting your password is the only way to regain access to your account, and is easily done if you still have access to your CoinJar's email address.

 Updating your CoinJar's email address

 If you no longer have access to your CoinJar's email address, please email CoinJar Support for assistance.
 You will be required to provide further verification details in order to have your CoinJar's email address manually updated.

 If this is the first time you're signing in on this particular browser, you'll be sent a new sign in approval email to your CoinJar's email address.
 This is a simple additional security step that allows you to approve access to your CoinJar using this web browser.

 - You'll be sent an email called 'Approve your recent CoinJar sign in'.
 If this is not showing up in your inbox, please check your junk/spam folder.

 - Provided you're confident the details of the person signing in match your own, select the orange 'Approve this sign in' button at the bottom of the email.
 You do not need to reset your password.

 - With the browser now approved, you will be redirected back to sign in with your email address and password one final time.